Master's Programme in Computer, Communication and Information Sciences – Machine Learning, Data Science and Artificial Intelligence

 Programme-specific admission requirements

-The joint admission criteria to the Computer, Communication and Information Sciences programme is a high quality Bachelor’s degree in computer science, software engineering, communications engineering, or electrical engineering.
-Excellent candidates with degrees in other fields such as information systems, engineering, natural sciences, mathematics or physics will be considered if they have sufficient studies and proven skills and knowledge according to the requirements.
+Admission criteria to the programme is a high quality Bachelor’s degree in computer science, software engineering, communications engineering, or electrical engineering.
+Excellent candidates with degrees in other fields such as information systems, engineering, natural sciences, mathematics or physics will be considered if they have sufficient studies and proven skills and knowledge in the required areas.

-The required background for the Machine Learning, Data Science and Artificial Intelligence major includes sufficient skills in:
+Required background for the Machine Learning, Data Science and Artificial Intelligence (Macadamia) major includes sufficient skills in

 - mathematics (particularly important are linear algebra, calculus, probability theory, statistics, and discrete mathematics)